CONTENT WARNING: This article contains mentions of suicide and rape.

 “When COVID hit it was just a whole redesign for a lot of people...
 People were burning out, we're still burning out,” she said.

-According to a 2022 study conducted by Mental Health Research Canada, more than a third of working Canadians reported levels of burn out, almost two years into the pandemic.
+study conducted by Mental Health Research Canada, more than a third of working Canadians reported levels of burn out, almost two years into the pandemic.

 Prioritizing mental health and people’s well-being was especially needed.
 At a time where vacations to tropical destinations were a no-go and celebratory dinner events couldn’t happen, appreciating the mundane parts of life in a new light was, and still is, a necessity, Jeffs said.